unmtransinfo/ProteinGraphML/README.md

 ### <a name="HowtoTrainingsetPrep"/>Training Set Preparation  _(For custom labeled training set.)_

+`PrepTrainingAndTestSets.py` generates two files:

-`PickleTrainingTestSet.py` generates a `pickle`ed Python dictionary that contains protein_ids for both class 'True' and 'False'.
+1. A `pickle`ed Python dictionary that
+contains protein_ids for both class 'True' and 'False'.
 This training set file is needed for running ML for a disease defined by a custom labeled training set, rather than a Mammalian Phenotype (MP) term ID.
 The custome labeled training set may reference proteins via `protein_id`s or gene symbols; if gene symbols, this code fetches the corresponding `protein_id` for each symbol from the database.
 The prepared, picked training set uses `protein_id`s.
-The picked test set is used for testing the trained model.
+1. A `pickle`ed test set of protein_ids, unlabeled, defining the predictions of interest, for testing the trained model.

 Command line parameters:

 * `--file` : File that contains protein_ids/symbols and labels for a given disease, with extension (.txt|.xlsx|.rds).
 * `--dir` : directory where data files are found (default: DataForML).
 * `--symbol_or_pid` : "symbol" or "pid" (default: symbol).
-* `--neglabel` : Does the input file have negative label?
-(Y|N, default 'Y').
+* `--use_default_negatives` : Use default negatives, ~3500 genes with known associations but not with query disease.
+If false, input training set must include negatives.

 If the file is a spreadsheet, the header should have "Protein_id Label" or "Symbol Label".
 If the file is a text file, the Protein_id/symbol and